kieran-ohara/blog/src/_posts/2018-07-07-champion-your-passions.md

 ---
 layout: post
-title:  Deliver your passions, focus on delivering real world results
+title:  Champion your passions!
 ---

+_I did a talk for my team in the BBC about how to champion your ideals.
+Following is a transcript of the talk with org. details taken out._

-An advantage of working at a place like the BBC is that we get to work with lots of different people, from different backgrounds and with different passions.
+An advantage of working at a place in the tech industry is we get to work with lots of different people, from different backgrounds and with different passions.
 This means we get to learn from and enjoy the fruit of each other's labours, but it also means we inevitably disagree with each other.